Persistent Cough Remedies: Easy Breathing Exercises

 - The nasal passages will become more open and moist in about the same 1-2 minutes.

 Permanent remedy for persistent cough

 After testing thousands of their patients, the Russian medical doctors (who developed this exercise) found that persistent cough is possible only in those people who have less than 20 seconds for the body-oxygen test.
 As a result, the permanent persistent-cough remedy is to slow down the unconscious- or automatic-breathing pattern closer to the medical norm in order to get more than 20 seconds for the body oxygenation test.

 This breathing exercise is among the most powerful cough remedies.

 An additional cough remedy is grounding the human body to achieve the same negative electrical potential as Earth (free electrons reduce inflammation).
-This method is explained on this page: Earthing, while easy (almost free) grounding techniques can be found here: How to ground yourself.
+This method is explained on the page Earthing.

 Nearly all people experience complete relief from coughing when they achieve more than 30 seconds for the body-oxygen test 24/7.
 This is the ultimate cough remedy, achievable with application of those breathing exercises and lifestyle changes that increase body O2.

 J Assoc Physicians India.
 2000 Mar;48(3):343-5.